Our Ocala mosquito control services helps keep you safe outdoors.

 Before using any products around your house, our professional technician will assess your needs and recommend the treatment program that’s right for you and your family.

 Getting rid of mosquitoes is a challenge in our warm, humid climate, but professional mosquito control services and your own mosquito prevention efforts can end an infestation.
 Here’s the most important thing to know: Mosquitoes need just a bit of standing water in which to breed, so your first task is to closely inspect your property for spots where rainwater or water from the sprinkler collects.
-Frequently replace water in birdbaths and fountains, keep rain gutters clear, and check for water that may be collecting in yard decorations, playsets and toys, and even in plants such as bromeliads.
+Frequently replace water in birdbaths and fountains, keep rain gutters clear, and check for water that may be collected in yard decorations, playsets, toys, and even in plants such as bromeliads.
 Learn more about eliminating mosquito breeding grounds around your house and how to protect yourself and your family from being bitten.

 You expect to encounter mosquitoes outdoors, but when you hear that annoying buzz or suddenly have an itchy bite on your leg while you’re relaxing on the sofa, you wonder how a mosquito got in (and hope there aren’t any more).
 Mosquitoes get indoors several ways, including hitching a ride in with you or your pets or just taking advantage of a door left ajar for a few seconds.
 While there may not be much you can do about that, you can check your home for openings that give mosquitoes an opportunity to enter.
 During mosquito season, take time to check how well sealed your doors and windows are.
 Pay particular attention to screens—mosquitoes are tiny and don’t need anything more than a little tear in a screen to come in.
 These maintenance measures can also help keep plenty of other types of pests from entering your home as well.